ansaldimatteo/terraform-excercise/README.md

 Connect to the App servers from the Bastion Host using the specified keypair with the user `ubuntu`.

 View the App server code at https://github.com/ansaldimatteo/simple-flask-app

+The autoscaling group will add a new app server when CPU usage is over 70%, and remove an instance when CPU usage is under 30%.

 ### DB server: